Proxy TFTP Deployment Overview

 Endpoints and Configuration Files for TFTP Deployments

-The configuration file contains information such as a prioritized list of Cisco Unified Communications Manager nodes, the TCP ports used to connect to those nodes, as well other executables.
+The configuration file contains information such as a prioritized list of Unified Communications Manager nodes, the TCP ports used to connect to those nodes, as well other executables.
 For some endpoints, the configuration file also contains locale information and URLs for phone buttons, such as: messages, directories, services, and information.
 Configuration files for gateways contain all the configuration information that the device requires.

 Security Considerations for TFTP

-Cisco proxy TFTP servers can handle both signed and non-signed requests and can operate in either non-secured mode or in mixed-mode.
+Cisco proxy TFTP servers can handle both signed and unsigned requests and can operate in either non-secured mode or in mixed-mode.
 The proxy TFTP server signs files with their own TFTP private key before sending the files to the endpoints.

 For single cluster deployments where a proxy TFTP server resides in the home cluster of the endpoints, the endpoints automatically trust the signed configuration files.